shaned24/easy-openvpn-pkg/README.md

 We disable user and group setup for OpenVPN server for the time being as an open bug can be found on Launchpad. [lp#1606510](https://bugs.launchpad.net/snappy/+bug/1606510).
-Adding [user and group management](https://forum.snapcraft.io/t/multiple-users-and-groups-in-snaps/1461/2) support is on the roadmap of snpad.
+Adding [user and group management](https://forum.snapcraft.io/t/multiple-users-and-groups-in-snaps/1461/2) support is on the roadmap of snapd.
 We'll support it accordingly when the feature lands.
 See [TODO](TODO.md) for current issues.

 # Operate